Part 2 of our mini-series introduction to CBD for Pets

 These endocannabinoids do not have to always be made in the body; in fact, they can be brought into the body from outside sources such as plants, in which case they would be called phytocannabinoids–one of which is CBD.

-When it comes to stress and anxiety, the ECS has a specific type of receptor called CB1, which is found in the central nervous system.
+When it comes to stress and behavior, the ECS has a specific type of receptor called CB1, which is found in the central nervous system.

 When CBD is supplemented in the body, it speaks to the CB1 receptors in a way that helps adjust the brain’s response to serotonin.